pret/pokered/FEATURES.md

 ## New Options in the Options Menu
 Many options have been added to the game's options menu.
 To be clear, there are **4 pages of options** now. **Use the Next button on the options page** to cycle through the pages when in-game.

+You can press SELECT to get an explanation of the current option in any option menu.

 The first page contains the original game's options.
 Text speed has an "Instant" option now, and the "Slow" option is now the original game's "Medium".
 The game defaults to "Fast" speed.
 Other than that, the way Battle Style and Battle Animations options work haven't changed.